Houston Texans Draft Tank Dell: Boom or Bust?

 Tank Dell runs official 4.49-second 40-yard dash at 2023 combine

-While 4.49 is faster than you or I, or likely 90% of the rest of the humans on planet Earth, in NFL wide receiver terms, it’s not all that.
+While 4.49 is faster than you, me, or likely 90% of the rest of the humans on planet Earth, in NFL wide receiver terms, it’s not all that.

 At the 2016 NFL Scouting Combine, Will Fuller V ran the 40-yard dash in an official time of 4.32 seconds, which was the best time among wide receivers.